Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2020-06-09-a-norsk-summer-part-1-rogaland.md

 </br>

-We rewarded ourselves with a few treats and boarded the train home.
+We rewarded ourselves with a few treats and free wifi from the local Kanelsnurren and boarded the train home.

 </div>